Commit

 In Git, a commit is a snapshot of your project's files at a point in time.
 Commits are the building blocks of your project's history.
 When you make changes to your project, you can group them into a commit.
 Such a commit represents a set of changes that you want to save—this could be changes to existing files, new files, or deletions of files.
 Besides the changes themselves, a commit usually includes a commit message, which is a brief description written by the developer to explain what was changed and why.

 A chronological chain of commits forms a timeline of your project's development.
 It is helpful for understanding how the project evolved over time, who made changes, and why.
-You can reconstruct the state of your project at any point in time by checking out a specific commit.
+You can reconstruct the state of your project at any point in time by checking out a specific commit—for example, by using git switch.